rbastide/rbastide/README.md

 - 🎓 second-year BUT Informatique student at IUT of Limoges
 - 💻 Interested in application development, software projects, and game-related programming
-- 🌱 Currently improving my skills in Python, JavaScript, HTML/CSS, Kotlin, C#, React, SpringBoot, Vue.js,
+- 🌱 Currently improving my skills in Python, JavaScript, HTML/CSS, Kotlin, C#, React, SpringBoot, Vue.js, network and system analysis or configuration
 - 🤝 Open to collaborating on academic and personal projects
 - 📍 Based in France